dyno-might/dyno-might.github.io/_posts/2024-01-11-fancy-math.md

 For each person, imagine two branches of the multiverse where they either get a colonoscopy or they don't.
 Let Yᶜ indicate if the person gets colorectal cancer in the "colonoscopy" branch of the multiverse (Yᶜ=1 if cancer, and Yᶜ=0 if no cancer.)
 Similarly, let Yⁿ indicate if they get colorectal cancer in the "no colonoscopy" branch.
 Finally, let C indicate if they *accepted an invitation* to do a colonoscopy.

-Now, define the Latent Average Treatment Effect to be LATE = 𝔼[C × (Yᶜ - Yⁿ)] / 𝔼[C], where the expectations are over all the different people in the invited group.
+Now, define the Local Average Treatment Effect to be LATE = 𝔼[C × (Yᶜ - Yⁿ)] / 𝔼[C], where the expectations are over all the different people in the invited group.
 With some technical assumptions, you can show that the numerator becomes the total difference in colorectal cancer rates between the invited and control groups (0.186%) while the denominator is the fraction of people who agree to screening (0.42).
 So LATE = 0.186% / 0.42 = -0.443%.

 And you can also show, under the same assumptions, that LATE = 𝔼[Yᶜ \| C=1] - 𝔼[Y ⁿ\| C=1].
 So 0.443% is how much a colonoscopy reduces your odds of getting colorectal cancer, supposing you are the kind of person who would have agreed to participate in the NordICC trial.